-I am an experimental particle physicist and member of the ATLAS collaboration at CERN.
-I completed my masters degree in physics at the University of Manchester.
-I then moved to Oxford for my DPhil in particle physics, undertaken at Wolfson College, under the supervision of Professor Todd Huffman and Professor Cigdem Issever.
+I am an experimental particle physicist and a member of the ATLAS collaboration at CERN.
+I completed my DPhil in particle physics at Oxford and my masters degree in physics at the University of Manchester.

 I search for evidence of new particles or interactions by analysing data from the Large Hadron Collider (LHC).
 The LHC is famous for being the highest energy hadron collider in the world.
 However, in my current research I use the LHC in a different way - as the world’s highest energy photon collider.